 Why FIRST programs?

 FIRST (For Inspiration and Recognition of Science and Technology) was founded in 1989 to inspire young people’s interest and participation in science and technology.
 Based in Manchester, NH, the 501(c)(3) not-for-profit public charity designs accessible, innovative programs that motivate young people to pursue education and career opportunities in science, technology, engineering, and math, while building self-confidence, knowledge, and life skills.
-Oregon has been one of FIRST’s best partners.
+ORTOP has been the FIRST Program Delivery Partner in Oregon since 2001.

 While there are an array of other robotics competitions you can choose from, ORTOP recommends FIRST programs for a variety of reasons.
 Here are our top 10: